Subsidy Programme for Cinematographic and Television Filming in Macao

 |

-The beneficiary shall complete the subsidised project within the funding period. |
+The beneficiary shall complete the implementation of the subsidized project within the subsidy period. |

 10.3